 15. Economic analysis.
 The period of analysis is 20 years to account for the phasing and gestation of the proposed interventions.
-Economic benefits have been estimated by converting financial prices into economic following the parameters outlined above under 'key assumptions'.
-Economic benefits from the adoption of improved technologies have been aggregated by using an average return per acre/year of key crops, namely spices, vegetables and fruit trees, and factoringin conservative adoption rates.
+Economic benefits have been estimated by converting financial prices into economic following the parameters outlined above under 'key assumptions.'
+Economic benefits from the adoption of improved technologies have been aggregated by using an average return per acre/year of key crops, namely spices, vegetables and fruit trees, and factoring-in conservative adoption rates.
 Provision planting materials and inputs, farm implements, small storage and micro-irrigation are included in the models and deducted from the project costs to avoid double counting.
 For maize and rice, only the areas with new access to irrigation have been considered, in order to remain conservative in the estimation of benefits from these commodities.
 Benefits from irrigation and PO-managed facilities have been aggregated by applying an annual return per US\$ of investment ratio to the total investment sum.
 Benefits are phased-in progressively for all types of interventions.
-Economic costs, calculated by the removal of price contingencies and taxes/duties, have then been deducted from the overall benefit stream.
-The economic analysis shows satisfactory results, with a Net Present Value at US\$ million 6.7 and a 22percent Economic Internal Rate of Return (EIRR).
+Economic costs2, calculated by the removal of price contingencies and taxes/duties, have then been deducted from the overall benefit stream.
+The economic analysis shows satisfactory results, with a Net Present Value at US\$6.7 million and a 22 percent EIRR.
 Results were tested for sensitivity to variations in benefits and costs and for various lags in the realization of benefits.
-A delay of 2 years in the generation of benefits or a decrease of 30percent relative to the base scenario would reduce the EIRR to 15-16percent, still comfortably above the discount rate.
-Cost overruns would have a similar impact, with EIRR falling to 17percent with a 30percent increase.
+A delay of 2 years in the generation of benefits or a decrease of 30 percent relative to the base scenario would reduce the EIRR to 15-16 percent, still comfortably above the discount rate.
+Cost overruns would have a similar impact, with EIRR falling to 17 percent with a 30 percent increase.
 All scenarios show acceptable results.